A Very Merry Unauthorized Children's Scientology Pageant: 2006–present

+2017–present

-In 2017, a concert version was staged at Feinstein's/54 Below directed/designed by Sean Pollock with music direction by Luke McGinnis featuring cut material from the original score.
+In 2017, Sean Pollock began work on reviving the show in New York City as a director and production designer.
+As a result, an initial concert version was staged at Feinstein's/54 Below with music direction by Luke McGinnis featuring cut material from the original score.
 This was the first time that the score had been heard in New York since the last revival in 2006.
-The concert was produced Unattended Baggage with Broadway Records' founder Van Dean starring children from Broadway shows such as Kinky Boots, Fun Home, 1984, Falsettos and The King and I. A restaging of the concert was held at Greenroom 42 in September 2018, featuring new cast members from School of Rock, The Lion King and Pippin with James Healy as musical director, with Pollock returning as director.
+The concert was produced by Unattended Baggage with Broadway Records' founder Van Dean starring children from Broadway shows such as Kinky Boots, Fun Home, 1984, Falsettos and The King and I. A restaging of the concert was held at Greenroom 42 in September 2018, featuring new cast members from School of Rock, The Lion King and Pippin with James Healy as musical director, with Pollock returning as director.

-TV Movie

-In June 2022, it was announced that the show would be filmed Off-Broadway in the style of an NBC Live as a graduate student project through LIU Brooklyn to be directed, adapted, and produced by Sean Pollock.
-The production will be streamed on NomadTV and other platforms in Fall 2022.
+In November 2022, the show was filmed as a television special in the style of NBC Live!
+Off-Broadway which was titled A Very Merry Unauthorized Children's Scientology Pageant - Live!.

+which was directed, designed, produced, & adapted for television by Pollock, with a re-orchestrated score by Richard Lowenburg.
+The special can be viewed free of charge on IFT Network which earned positive notices.